woodliu/consulHttpProxy/README.md

 #### WorkFlow

 The work flow like below, consul proxy server works as a sidecar container with consul server.
 It will deliver the service `deregister` event to the right consul server.
+Here, it use the serviceName as the unique Key for each service, when register a service, there will be only one server store it.

 You can build a `consulProxyClient` to add/list/delete service